mribary/pyDigest/Ddf_documentation.md

-## Documenting steps of data manipulation
+## "Ddf" - Core _Digest_ dataframes

-The documentation describes the creation of the base dataframe including the text of the Digest in structured machine-ready format.
-It also describes the creation of supporting structured data related to the text of the Digest, for example, authors of passages, legal themes covered in the Digest's 432 sections, and reconstructed characteristics of passages which aim to explain how the Digest was originally created.
+The documentation describes the creation of the core dataframes of the `pyDigest` project.
+It documents the data manipulation steps leading to the core `Ddf` ("_Digest_ daraframe") which includes the text of the _Digest_ in structured machine-ready format.
+It also describes the creation of supporting structured data related to the text of the _Digest_, for example, authors of passages, legal themes covered in the Digest's 432 sections, and reconstructed characteristics of passages which aim to explain how the _Digest_ was originally created.

 ### 1. Creation of the base "Ddf" dataframe

 Documentation follows the order of output files.
 The title of individual steps include the method and the name of the output file in `[Method] > [outputFile]` format. `[Method]` and `[outputFile]` correspond with elements in `Ddf_flowchart`.
-These steps document the data manipulation pipeline from the raw text of the Digest to its relational database.
+These steps document the data manipulation pipeline from the raw text of the _Digest_ to its relational database.

 1. Manual editing > ROMTEXT.txt